What Happens After a Writ of Possession is Granted?

 How does the WRIT of Possession work for Harris County and Texas

-I have actually noticed a pattern in the last months of a growing number of renters choosing not to leave a landlord’s rental home even after the property owner has acquired a judgment of eviction versus the tenant and then need for a Writ of Possession (“writ”).
-As a result of this trend increasingly more landlords are being forced to go through the procedure of having the writ executed.
+With the pandemic happening and the loss of employment, the result of this has been increasingly more landlords are being forced to go through the procedure of having the writ executed.
 The execution of the writ is the procedure where the Constable gets rid of the non-vacating renter out of the house and returns ownership of the home to the property owner.

 WRIT Background Details:

-This post will concentrate on the First reason for action normally, and particularly, on what a property owner should do s/he has been granted a judgment of eviction and received a WRIT of Possession however the tenant continues to reside in the unit.
+This post will concentrate on the First reason for action normally, and particularly, on what a property owner should do when they have been granted a judgment of eviction and received a WRIT of Possession and the tenant continues to reside in the unit.

 The Writ of Ownership:.

-In addition to getting a judgement of eviction comes the issuance of a Writ of Possession (writ).
-A writ is a document that orders the Constable to force out the tenant and anybody else that has occupancy of the rental.
-The writ also consists of added info that will aid the Constable in executing the writ, such as the name and address and phone number of the property manager, the proprietor’s attorney, and the defendant/tenant.
+In addition to getting a judgment of eviction comes the issuance of a Writ of Possession (writ).
+A writ is a document that orders the Constable to force out the tenant and anybody else that has an occupancy of the rental.
+The writ also consists of added info that will aid the Constable in executing the writ, such as the name and address, and phone number of the property manager, the proprietor’s attorney, and the defendant/tenant.

 In Harris County, only the Constable can legitimately execute the writ.
 Before the Constable will do this nevertheless the property manager should work with individuals to move the belonging out of the house, a minimum of 3 males.
 The landlord has to have the movers at the house when the constable arrives.

-When the property manager has actually engaged the services of a moving business the proprietor will need to meet the Constable at your house along the following products:.
+When the property manager has actually engaged the services of a moving business the proprietor will need to meet the Constable at your house along with the following products: